codingmak/Assessment/README.md

 6. If you want to remove your infrastructure that was previously created: terraform destroy

-Note: In the main.tf file in the provider block -> connection is where the private key is located for ssh.
+Note: In the main.tf file in the provider block -> connection is where the private key is used for ssh.

 For user input when destroying: